Governed Agent Runtime

 A runtime.

 The distinction matters.
 Frameworks give you components to assemble.
 Wrappers give you convenience over existing models.
-A runtime gives you a governed execution environment — one where every tool invocation, every retrieval, every decision exists inside a bounded, auditable, replayable structure.
+A runtime gives you a governed execution environment, one where every tool invocation, every retrieval, every external call exists inside a bounded, auditable, replayable structure.

 Pea owns the lifecycle, the memory boundary, the policy gates, and the evidence trail.
 The agent operates inside that structure.
 The structure does not operate inside the agent.